Borisresonance/PrepCourseHenry/README.md

-# PrepCourseHenry
-This is a test repository for the prep course for Henry
+This proyect is a test on how to create a respository and clone it